 A winter road trip packing list should also include things to keep you safe from snow and ice.

 - Ice Scraper…not fun doing this by hand!

 What to Bring on a Road Trip: Basic Must-Haves

 Second, it’s important to bring a First Aid Kit.
 Obvious, I know.
-But, not having what you need for an injury can, at the very least, ruin an entire day of your trip.
+But, not having what you need for an injury can ruin an entire day of your trip.

 Besides these road trip basics and whether your trip is long or short, solo or as a family, you’ll want to also have these things in the car.

 - Car Phone Charger…works with your USB cord if your car doesn’t have one already…or even if it does and you just want more USB ports to keep everyone smiling.

 - Power Inverter…with AC outlets and USB ports